ming053l/DRCT/README.md

 - Background

-In CNN-based super-resolution methods, dense connections are widely considered to be an effective way to preserve information and improve performance.
-(RDN / RRDB in ESRGAN...etc.)
+In CNN-based super-resolution (SR) methods, dense connections are widely considered to be an effective way to preserve information and improve performance. (introduced by RDN / RRDB in ESRGAN...etc.)

-However, SwinIR-based methods, such as HAT, CAT, DAT, etc., generally use Channel Attention or design novel window attention to improve performance.
+However, SwinIR-based methods, such as HAT, CAT, DAT, etc., generally use Channel Attention Block or design novel and sophisticated Shift-Window Attention Mechanism to improve SR performance.
 These works ignore the information bottleneck that information flow will be lost deep in the network.

 - Main Contribution